French Graduate Studies

 Additional courses may be required, depending on students’ backgrounds; students who have previously completed graduate course work may petition for a waiver of some course areas.
 In general, students have ample opportunity to elect additional courses according to their particular areas of interest.
 Recent elective offerings include:

-MLL604 Sociocultural Theory and Foreign Language Teaching
+MLL604 Sociocultural Theory and Language Development

 MLL611 Introduction to Literary Theory